-Distributed hash table (DHT): Trackers are a single point of failure in the BitTorrent ecosystem.
+Several extensions to BitTorrent have been proposed so far.
+Here we just mention those relevant to measurement studies: -Distributed Hash Table (DHT): Trackers are a single point of failure in the BitTorrent ecosystem.
 Indeed, they are typically threatened by legal actions.
-The BitTorrent developers reacted to this by designing a trackerless mechanism that allows a BitTorrent user to learn the IP addresses of peers without contacting the tracker.
+The BitTorrent developers reacted to this by designing a Tracker-less mechanism that allows a BitTorrent user learning the IP addresses of peers without contacting the Tracker.
 This mechanism is based on a DHT [15].

-Peer exchange (PEX): This is a simple gossiping protocol used to get IP addresses of peers participating in the swarm.
-In more detail, PEX works as follows: a given peer P sends a PEX request to one of its neighbors (e.g., N).
-If N supports PEX, it responds with the list of IP addresses of all its neighbors.
-Hence, by using a few PEX queries a given peer can learn the IP addresses of a large number of participants in the swarm without requesting them from the tracker.
+-Peer Exchange (PEX): This is a simple gossiping protocol that is used to get IP addresses of peers participating in the swarm.
+In more detail PEX works as follows: a given peer P sends a PEX request to one of its neighbours, e.g., N. If N supports PEX, it responds with the list of IP addresses of all its neighbours.
+Hence, by using few PEX queries a given peer can learn the IP addresses of a large number of participants in the swarm without requesting them to the Tracker.

+III.
 TECHNIQUES FOR MEASURING THE BITTORRENT ECOSYSTEM

 In this section we describe the BitTorrent measurement techniques defined in the literature so far.
-We classify them into two main categories, macroscopic and microscopic, depending on the retrieved information.
-The former obtains demographic and high-level performance information, whereas the latter gathers peer-level perfor-
+We classify them into two main categories: Macroscopic and Microscopic depending on the retrieved information.
+The former obtains demographic and high level performance information whereas the latter gathers peer level performance information.
+A summary of different techniques is presented in Tab.
+I.